seajoshc/alppb/README.md

 - [ ] Integration tests
 - [ ] Package and Submit to PyPi
 - [ ] Dockerize and submit to Dockerhub
-- [ ] Make CodeBuild Docker image details more clear and document
+- [ ] Make CodeBuild Docker image details more clear and document, also match boto version used
 - [ ] Add verbosity levels
 - [ ] Add Sphinx docs
 ## Planned
-- [ ] One or more modules can be specified in one invocation of alpaca
+- [ ] One or more modules can be specified in one invocation of alppb
 - [ ] Allow specification of a requirements.txt file to use as a list of all modules to build
 - [ ] Specify download location of the artifact
 - [ ] Create an s3 bucket when an arg is specified